-• Daniels POE, near Heber City, Utah in eastern Utah, on US-40 has both east and westbound operations.
-Daniels has a supervisor and two qualified Level I inspectors and one Level III qualified agent.

-- Kanab POE, near Kanab, Utah, on US-89, both east and westbound operations is near the Arizona border.
+- Daniels POE, near Heber City, Utah in eastern Utah, on US-40 has both east and westbound operations.
+Daniels has a supervisor and two qualified Level I inspectors and one Level III qualified agent. - Kanab POE, near Kanab, Utah, on US-89, both east and westbound operations is near the Arizona border.
 Kanab has a supervisor, one Level III qualified agent and one Level I qualified inspector. - Monticello POE, near Monticello, Utah and the intersection of US-191 and US 491, in the south-central part of Utah near the Colorado border.
-Monticello has a supervisor and three Level I qualified inspectors. - Peerless POE near Price, Utah is located on Hwy 6, in central Utah operates eastbound and westbound.
+Monticello has a supervisor and three Level I qualified inspectors.
+Monticello also utilizes 360 to allow qualified carriers to bypass the 2 miles each way trip down US 491 and remain on US 191. - Peerless POE near Price, Utah is located on Hwy 6, in central Utah and is our newest facility.
+Completed in Spring 2022, this facility is now able to operate eastbound and westbound.
 Peerless has two supervisors and a total of eight qualified agents and inspectors.
-This group moved to a new facility, at a much better location on US-6 earlier this year.
+Peerless will be equipped with 360, Prepass, and Drivewyze in Fall 2022.